Bloomington Chamber of Commerce

 Regardless of the job or industry, professionalism is easy to spot.
 In order to succeed and move ahead you need to demonstrate professionalism.
 Professionalism does not mean wearing a suit or carrying a briefcase.
 It means conducting yourself with responsibility, integrity, accountability and excellence.
 Professionalism isn’t just one thing.
 It’s a combination of qualities and when its demonstrated it’s the “whole package”.
 Don’t think that because you are not a doctor or a lawyer that you don’t have to worry about professionalism.

-LINK to video Module courtesy of Indiana WorkOne and the U.S. Department of Labor
+Module courtesy of Indiana WorkOne and the U.S. Department of Labor

 Soft Skills: Workshops & Presentations